Callum-Robinson/QA-Cinema-Project-FrontEnd/README.md

 The back-end can be found here: https://github.com/Mohab-Khalifa/QA-Cinema-Project-BackEnd

-The Jira planning board for this project can be found here: https://mohabk.atlassian.net/jira/software/projects/FPC/boards/7/roadmap
+The Jira planning board for this project can be found here: https://mohabk.atlassian.net/jira/software/projects/FPC/boards/7/roadmap (No longer available)

 ## Installation